 Wash your hands before handling dip nibs, and make sure you clean up the nibs after handling them.
 Oil from your skin will transfer easily to the surface of dip nibs and impede the flow of ink or paint over the nib.
 Old fashioned nib users will wipe a dip nib with their tongue and lips to remove any oil.
 If you are more fastidious, use a clean wet cloth.

-Dip nibs are old fashioned pen tips used by artists, calligraphers, and scribblers who enjoy the special qualities that they provide.
+Dip nibs are old fashioned pen nibs used by artists, calligraphers, and scribblers who enjoy the special qualities they provide.
 Dip nibs are sold separately from a pen.
 They are often sold in bulk, say, ten nibs to a box.
 Dip nibs are traditionally inserted into holders or "sticks" that are then used like pens.

 People who use dip pen nibs usually have their favorites.
 Dip nibs are designed to provide a specific type of line or range of lines that the artist is trying to use to create an artistic effect.